raj-ch017/raj-ch017.github.io/resume.md

 ---
 layout: page
-title:
+title: CV and Resume
 ---

-I provide you with two versions of my resume:
+I hope the title is self-explanatory.

-1. Online version that can be found [here](https://raj-ch017.github.io/online-resume/)
+- If you are looking for my most recent resume, you can find it [here](https://raj-ch017.github.io/online-resume/).

-2. Soft copy version that can be found [here](rajdeep_chakraborty_cv_nov2022.pdf)
+- If you want a concise version of my resume, you can find it [here](rajdeep_chakraborty_cv_nov2022.pdf).